Santiago Ezquerro: Barcelona

-Osasuna return and Retirement
+Osasuna return

-In July 2008, Ezquerro was released by Barça and, late in the month, rejoined Osasuna in a 2+1-years deal.
-During his first season after his return he struggled with injuries and also failed to fit newly appointed coach José Antonio Camacho's plans, failing to make the squad of 18 in any of the team's final matches.
+In July 2008, Ezquerro was released by Barça and, later that month, rejoined Osasuna on an initial two-year deal.
+During the first season after his return, he struggled with injuries and also failed to fit newly appointed coach José Antonio Camacho's plans, failing to make a squad in any of the team's final matches.

-Ezquerro was released after just one year – earning €1.4 million – and retired at 33, after not being able to find a new club in the following months.
+Ezquerro left after just one year – where he earned €1.2 million – and retired at the age of 33.

 International career

-During his debut season for Athletic, Ezquerro won his sole cap for Spain, in a UEFA Euro 2000 qualifier against Cyprus, which ended with a 2–3 away loss and the sacking of coach Javier Clemente, on 5 September 1998.
+During his debut season for Athletic, Ezquerro won his sole cap for Spain, in a UEFA Euro 2000 qualifier against Cyprus on 5 September 1998, which ended with a 3–2 away loss and the dismissal of manager Javier Clemente.